 Angel Flight South Central (AFSC) helps people who need free air transportation for medical and humanitarian purposes.
 Angel Flight’s volunteer pilots provide transportation at no cost to passen-gers.
 Since 1991, our pilots have flown over 32,000 missions and have contrib-uted over $90 million to this effort.

 North Pole Journey is my way of spreading the word of the valuable resource Angel Flight South Central can be to Cancer patients like Jack.
 I flew to the North Pole in 2010 in his honor.
-I funded 100% of the mission cost then, and will do the same for North Pole Journey 2018, only suggesting make a donation to Angel Flight South Central.
+I funded 100% of the mission cost then, and will do the same for North Pole Journey 2018, I only suggest you consider making a donation to Angel Flight South Central.
 This year I am retracing my journey, over the Canadian Tundra and the Polar Ice Cap in honor of my “like a brother friend” Charles Richard Womack who fell to Cancer on November 11, 2017 at age 67.

 I’m asking for your support to Angel Flight South Central.
 Your donation may be denominated in dollars, but it’s really denominated in Angel Flight missions.
-Each $100 funds the cost of Angle Flight South Central vetting patients and finding pilots to fly the requested mission.
+Each $100 funds the process of vetting and arranging one Angel Flight South Central mission and finding pilots to fly the requested mission.
 Angel Flight South Central pilots do the rest by donating their time, the fuel and their aircraft.

 Please help make a difference to families and patients!